bitfocus/companion-module-bmd-audiomonitor/README.md

 #### Version 3

 This module is only compatible with version 3 of Bitfocus Companion and above.
-To learn more about the features set, please see [HELP.md](./companion/HELP.md) for full details and [LICENSE](./LICENSE)
+To learn more about the feature set, please see [HELP.md](./companion/HELP.md) for full details and [LICENSE](./LICENSE)